 Here's why you'll love my Fresh Peach Salsa recipe...

-The recipe only calls for 6 ingredients and they are simple and easy to find.
+- My Fresh Peach Salsa recipe is only 6 ingredients and they are simple and easy to find.
 It's kind of like a Mango Salsa but with a sweet Southern twist.
+Use this is any recipe that calls for mango salsa in the summer.

-You will love that this recipe is perfect served with just chips or as a topping for meat (chicken, pork) or fish like salmon on the grill.
-I love it with this recipe...
+- It's super versatile.
+You will love that this recipe is perfectly lovely served with just chips as a dip or as a topping for meat (chicken, pork) or fish like salmon on the grill.
+I love this recipe...
 Cedar Plank Grilled Salmon with Fresh Peach Salsa.

-This delightful summer fruit salsa comes together with just 6 ingredients with peaches being the star.
-Here's what you will need.
+This fresh Peach Salsa recipe comes together with just 6 ingredients with peaches being the star.
+Here's an overview of what you will need.
+Keep reading for the full recipe.

-- Red Onion: Any good homemade salsa needs the bite of red onion.
+- Red Onion: Any good homemade salsa needs a bite of red onion.
 This brings so much color and flavor to the dish.

-- Lime: Freshly squeezed lime makes all these flavors POP and makes it taste like salsa.
+- Lime: Freshly squeezed fresh lime juice makes all these flavors POP and makes it taste like salsa.

 - Look for local peaches.
 Peaches that are grown close to where you live will often have more flavor.